DP-Hype: Federated Differentially Private Hyperparameter Search

-To close this gap, we introduce \tool{}, a new algorithm for a distributed hyperparameter search that preserves differential privacy.
+To close this gap, we introduce \tool{}, a new algorithm for a privacy-preserving federated hyperparameter search.
 Our approach is based on the observation that if the data distribution per client does not vary too much then local evaluations correlate with the performance of hyperparameters evaluated on the entire data set~\cite{mitic2025privacy}.
-In detail, we leverage the voting approach of \cite{feddpvoting} in combination with a special privacy accounting~\cite{kairouz2021distributed}.
+Thus, \tool{} operates in a cross-silo setting where clients have enough computation power to train machine learning models locally.
+On the technical side, we leverage the voting approach of \cite{feddpvoting} in combination with a special privacy accounting~\cite{kairouz2021distributed}.
 Clients evaluate each proposed hyperparameter locally and are allowed to vote for a few of them.
-Votes are aggregated using a secure summation protocol.
-As a result, local training does not have to preserve DP, and we can reduce the required privacy budget to a minimum while still preserving utility.
-In particular, the privacy guarantees of \tool{} are independent of the total number of hyperparameters, which is important because the set of hyperparameters is usually quite large and having to account for each candidate would deteriorate the utility quickly.
-In addition, communication overhead is minimal, as the output of each client only scales linearly in the number of hyperparameters, and our voting approach can be realized with a single invocation of secure summation.
+Votes are aggregated using a secure summation protocol, which enables \tool{} to satisfy client-level DP.
+This counterintuitive trade, i.e., exchanging the expressiveness of global evaluations with local ones, results in a massive privacy amplification.
+Local training does not have to preserve DP, and we can reduce the required privacy budget to a minimum while still preserving utility.
+In particular, the privacy guarantees of \tool{} are independent of the total number of hyperparameters, which is important because the set of hyperparameters is usually large and having to account for each candidate would deteriorate utility quickly.
+Satisfying client-level DP also offers \tool{} an improved privacy-utility trade-off as an adversary only sees aggregated results, which effectively improves the signal-to-noise ratio for a growing number of clients.
+In addition, communication overhead is minimal, as each client's output only scales linearly in the number of hyperparameters, and our voting approach can be realized with a single invocation of secure summation.